 Once an item is selected that the user wishes to change, a user can either press the Enter key or the + or - key to change between the available options.

-Below are example illustrations of the Phoenix BIOS setup screens.
-As can be seen from the picture below, this BIOS is broken up into different menus.
+Below are example pictures of the Phoenix BIOS setup screens.
+As you can see in the picture below, this BIOS is broken up into different menus.
 In the below illustration of the Main menu portion of the BIOS, a user can see the computer specifications and change the time, date, and other system specific settings.

 The Advanced menu, as shown below, is most likely the section of the BIOS the user is most likely going to be entering to change their settings.
 As can be seen, this menu is broken down into an additional six more sub-menus that enable the user to change settings for each of the different categories.
 To the right of the illustration is a brief description of what is found in each of these categories.